Holistic Health - Mindful Meditation in Wellness Program Called HoOponopono

 It makes sense that we need some quiet time for this type of mindful meditation and incorporating the values of Ho'oponopono into our lives.

-When I was sitting by my mother's bedside in hospice one year ago last night and today, the day of her death, there was a television set in the room.
-My mother often went to sleep with television on and with that in mind, I was trying to find something that would be appropriate.
+When I was sitting by my mother's bedside in hospice the night before and the day of her death there was a television set in the room.
+My mother often went to sleep with television on and with that in mind I was trying to find something that would be appropriate.

 Musical medicine by Paul Collier.
 No 1 Serotonin Activator...